 “Yo dog we heard you liek amp dacs so instead of you having to purchase one separately, we included it IN the package at no extra cost to you.
 Just pay shipping and handling.”
 XD

 Seriously though; that’s a really great feature because a lot of people may not want to purchase a DAC/Amp right away and so it becomes super convenient to use with your laptop without having to spend any extra money upfront.
-More on that in a bit!

-Genre wise?
 I listened to it all, from Hip-Hop to Jazz, Classical, Indie/Synth Pop, EDM, Ambient, Acoustic, Classic Rock, Metal, Big Band, Soul, and even some Motown!

-It’s just not very forgiving, tends to get fairly piercing when a quiet passage heats up, and you might yourself reaching for the volume knob to turn it down.
+It’s just not very forgiving, tends to get fairly piercing when a quiet passage heats up, and you might find yourself reaching for the volume knob to turn it down.

-That said, I enjoyed the headphone with pretty much everything I listened to (including Classical), so I wouldn’t worry too much about whether or not it will sound good with your preferred type of music.
+I enjoyed the headphone with pretty much everything I listened to (including Classical), so I wouldn’t worry too much about whether or not it will sound good with your preferred type of music.

 Don’t forget to leave me some love and subscribe!

 The DEVA behaves similarly to the 400 series in that it has a pretty low impedance but also a low Sensitivity.

 With that said, it’s not that hard to drive but won’t get loud enough out of something like a SoundBlaster G3.

-The SoundBlaster G3 – Sterile and Neutral sound, but outclassed by the G6.
+- The SoundBlaster G3 – Sterile and Neutral sound, but outclassed by the G6.
 Not enough power for DEVA either.

-iFi hip-dac – A warm, laid-back sound that pairs well with a DEVA.
+- iFi hip-dac – A warm, laid-back sound that pairs well with a DEVA.
 Tidal/MQA compatible.

-AudioQuest DragonFly Red – A bit more open and airy sounding, very crisp.
+- AudioQuest DragonFly Red – A bit more open and airy sounding, very crisp.
 Like opening your window and letting a cool breeze in.
 Tidal/MQA compatible, but maxes out at 24-bit/96kHz.

-FiiO E10K – Slightly grainy in comparison to other Amps & DACS, but a fantastic sound overall.
+- FiiO E10K – Slightly grainy in comparison to other Amps & DACS, but a fantastic sound overall.
 Smooth and crisp.
 Maxes out at 24-bit/96kHz.

-FiiO K5 Pro – Similar in sound to the G6, slightly warmer due to its 1.2 Output Impedance.
+- FiiO K5 Pro – Similar in sound to the G6, slightly warmer due to its 1.2 Output Impedance.
 Incredibly versatile Amp/DAC.
 Sells out very quickly!
 Tidal/MQA Compatible.

-iFi Zen – Very similar in sound to the K5 Pro.
+- iFi Zen – Very similar in sound to the K5 Pro.
 Can be used balanced with 4.4mm cables.
 Pairs well with all headphones I’ve tried.
 True Bass sounds marvelous.
 A bit less power than the K5 Pro, but will drive most headphones.
 Tidal/MQA compatible.

-Build issues have mostly been rectified, the headphone is incredibly streamlined in appearance, the sound is close to perfection, and it’s one of the most comfortable cans I’ve ever worn (top 3 to be sure).
+Build issues have mostly been rectified, the headphone is incredibly streamlined in appearance, the sound is excellent, and it’s one of the most comfortable cans I’ve ever worn.